 Adapalene is a naphthoic acid derivative with retinoid-like properties.
-The chemical name for adapalene is (6-[3-(1-adamantyl)-4-meghoxyphenyl]-2-naphthoic acid).
+The chemical name for adapalene is (6-[3-(1-adamantyl)-4methoxyphenyl]- 2-naphthoic acid).
 Adapalene has the following structural formula:

 Molecular formula: C28H28O3 Molecular weight: 412.5

-Differin Lotion contains the following inactive ingredients: carbomer 941, disodium edetate, medium chain triglycerides, methylparaben, phenoxyethanol, poloxamer 124, polyoxyl-6-polyoxyl-32 palmitostearate, PPG-12/SMDI copolymer, propylene glycol, propylparaben, sodium hydroxide, stearyl alcohol, and purified water.
+Each gram of Differin Lotion contains 1 mg of adapalene.
+The lotion also contains the following inactive ingredients: carbomer 941, disodium edetate, medium chain triglycerides, methylparaben, phenoxyethanol, poloxamer 124, polyoxyl-6-polyoxyl-32 palmitostearate, PPG12/SMDI copolymer, propylene glycol, propylparaben, purified water, sodium hydroxide, and stearyl alcohol.